Office of the President

 Mr. Byrd holds a Bachelor of Science degree from Rutgers University and a Master of Public Administration degree from New York University’s Wagner School of Public Service.
 He is a member of Philanthropy New York’s PhilanthroPost editorial board and Health Policy Working Group Program Planning Committee.
 He serves on the board of the Overseas Press Club of America and the advisory committee for Witness.

-As Program Assistant, Victoria Casani directly supports the Vice President for Programs and the Empowering Health Care Consumers and Special Projects Fund program teams.
-She is responsible for assisting with event coordination, grants management, grantee communications, and research.
-She works closely with program staff to help design and develop grant opportunities.
+As Program Assistant, Penelope Campos provides administrative support to the Vice President of Programs, as well as program support to the Empowering Health Care Consumers and Special Projects Fund teams.
+She is responsible for assisting in grants management, grantee communications, event coordination, and research.
+She works closely with NYSHealth staff to develop and design grant opportunities.

 Veterans' Health Officer